tamakuku/data-science-bootcamp9/Portfolio-Project/MySQL-Database/README.md

 Thanks for the knowledge for practice.

 ## 01 Objective
+- Basic knowledge to create database, create table, insert data into table, ER Diagram concept with PK, FK
-- This project aims to synchronize category data between a MySQL database and an Excel file using Python
+- And aims to synchronize category data between a MySQL database and an Excel file using Python
 - implementing an Extract, Transform, Load (ETL) process.

 ## 02 Data Sources